-Brick & Click courses combine classroom instruction with computer-based learning.
-Because portions of the course requirements are completed online, Brick & Click courses reduce the amount of time you spend in the classroom.
-For a complete listing of degree and certificate programs that are 50%, 80% or 100% online, please go to the http://www.hcc. edu/courses-and-programs/college-catalog/areas-of-study
+Brick & Click (Blended) courses combine classroom instruction with computer-based learning.
+Because portions of the course requirements are completed online, Brick & Click (Blended) courses reduce the amount of time you spend in the classroom.
+For a complete listing of degree and certificate programs that are 50%, 80% or 100% online, please go to http://hcc.edu/online-learning/online-programs